Published on: 05/20/2015

 M-DCPS will be distributing the hanging tags to the families of children enrolled in Head Start and Early Start programs in all of its schools.

-The tags can also be obtained, free-of-charge, at Nicklaus Children’s Hospital’s Emergency Department, at Nicklaus Children’s Pediatric Care Centers or at any of Nicklaus Children’s Urgent Care Centers throughout Miami-Dade, Broward and Palm Beach counties.
+The tags can also be obtained, free-of-charge, at Nicklaus Children’s Hospital’s Emergency Department, at Nicklaus Children’s Pediatric Care Centers or at any of Nicklaus Children’s Urgent Care Centers throughout Miami-Dade, Broward and Palm Beach counties, until supplies last through the year 2016.

 About Miami-Dade County Public Schools